 Seattle Center and the Seattle Department of Transportation will work with King County Metro to help the Monorail become an ORCA (One Regional Card for All) affiliate member.
 Once this process is completed, Seattle Monorail will be able to accept ORCA cards.

-Currently, Seattle Monorail does not accept ORCA, Debit/Credit, or Sound Transit cards.
-The only form of payment accepted is cash.
-You do not need exact fare.
+Currently, Seattle Monorail does not accept ORCA or Sound Transit cards.
+You do not need exact fare if you are paying in cash.
 If you are in need of cash, there are ATM machines located inside Westlake Center Mall and at Seattle Center at the bottom of the Monorail ramp or inside the Armory.

 We do not have a student discount at the monorail.
 If you are a school group riding the Monorail for a field trip, please fill out our online school group registration form to be eligible for a school group rate.
 You must fill this form out at least two business days in advance.